flapjack/flapjackfeeder/README.md

 flapjackfeeder
 ==============

-Nagios/Icinga event broker module (neb) to feed redis for flapjack
+Nagios/Icinga event broker module (neb) to feed check execution results to the events queue in Flapjack, via Redis.

+Known to work on Linux (eg Ubuntu Precise) with:
+- Nagios 3.2.3
+- Icinga ?

 ## compiling